-Out-of-Pocket Maximum - for Contract Providers Only
+Medical Out-of-Pocket Maximum - for PPO Providers Only

-If you use PPO Providers, once the amount you have paid Out-of-Pocket during a year reaches \$2,000 per person (\$4,000 family), the Plan will pay 100% of the Allowable Expenses for most PPO covered services for the rest of that calendar year.
-The following chart shows the point at which the out-of-pocket limit is considered to be reached for everyone in your family.
+If you use PPO Providers, once you have met your Out-of-Pocket for a calendar year, the Plan will pay 100% of the Allowable Expenses for most PPO covered services for the rest of that calendar year.
+Your Out-of-Pocket Limit will accumulate your payments for medical deductibles, coinsurance, and copays for services received from PPO Providers.